The Best Small Business Accounting Software

 Security

-Some business like the idea of having their data secured on designated computers within the company instead of storing data on the cloud.
+Some businesses like the idea of having their data secured on designated computers within the company instead of storing data on the cloud.